mits58/ListsofPapersToCheck/README.md

 The Lists of papers to check.
 Most of papers in this repository are written about graph neural networks (GNN).
+I'll write some explanations about these papers in Issues.

 # List